 The creation of “Southern space cadet” comes from a collection of several running jokes.

 The” space cadet” part is more complicated.
 I am jokingly referred to as a space cadet for two reasons.
-I grew up in a town which relied heavily upon and still does, to some extent, on the space industry.
+I grew up in a town that relied heavily upon and still does, to some extent, on the space industry.
 My father recently retired from working for 30 years in the space program.
 My stepfather also has worked in the space industry.
 I was interested in astrophysics and astronomy until I learned that I sucked at physics.